-2. Note Taking: A student who during and after being engaged with the class has been trained to note important and relevant content in an organized fashion.
+2. Note Taking: A student who during and after being engaged with the class has been trained to note important and relevant content in an organized fashion (Cornell Notes would be a great option).
 His notes would then be consulted, independently, for application in assignments and assessments.